-ONETrack International will continue the work of CameroonONE throughout the globe, promoting the care of parentless children and vulnerable families by supporting current community-based programs.
-ONETrack is dedicated to creating community-based chapters in countries where experience and resources can be shared with partner organizations wanting to implement In-Home Sponsorship programs from within their own operations.
-ONETrack aims to reduce both short-term and long-term poverty.
-ONETrack aims to do this by helping local organizations deliver financially advantageous initiatives for family preservation, education, and advocacy.
-Furthermore, long-term poverty is tackled by creating a more productive human capital among parentless children who may have otherwise received little or no education.
+ONETrack International continues the work of CameroonONE throughout the globe, promoting the care of parentless children and vulnerable families by supporting programs that work with orphaned children, within the Transition to Home context.
+ONETrack aims to reduce short-term poverty through family preservation initiatives and advocacy, as well as long-term poverty by creating a more productive human capital among parentless children who may have otherwise received little or no education.

 What is Reunification?

 Reunification is the process in which orphaned or abandoned children are reintroduced into the home and community of their family of origin.